 You may not be entirely familiar with what is involved in critical analysis.
 You can source information on this on the Internet.
-APEAS has also prepared a note on critical analysis, a copy of which appears in the Candidate Section of the APEAS website (http://apeas.org.uk/candidates/).
+APEAS has also prepared a note on critical analysis, a copy of which appears in the Candidate Section of the APEAS website.